longde123/WebGL-Asteroid-Game/README.md

 ### Setup Instructions

 Please load `final.html` from the `master-working` branch.
+The commit should be tagged v1.1.
 Aside from the standard WebGL implementation, your browser will also need to support the ANGLE extensions to WebGL.

 ### How to Play